This is a functionally terrible unzip application, saved only by the fact that you get to look at a cat while using it.

 This isn't particularly user friendly, so you could extend it to display nicer customized messages for different exception types.

-Unzipping, in separate thread
+Unzipping in separate thread

-The unzipping of files is handled in a separate thread, so it doesn't lock the application.
+The unzipping of files is handled in a separate thread, so it doesn't block the application.
 We use the QThreadPool approach described here.
 Unzipping occurs in standalone QRunnable jobs, which communicate with the application using Qt signals.

-We define 3 signals our unzipper can return — finished, error and progress.
+We define 3 signals our unzipper can return — finished, error, and progress.
 These are emitted from the worker run() slot below, and connected up to the callback handlers we've just defined.

 class WorkerSignals(QObject):